nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-"Enhance technical communication with effective presentation techniques to convey complex concepts clearly and persuasively."
-(158 characters)
+"Communication Skills' equips technical professionals with the ability to effectively present complex information, fostering clarity and understanding across teams."
+(124 characters)
 *Subcategories: Presentation Techniques*
 *Items: 1*